Aitbytes/Securite-Cloud/content/Practice/Setting_environement.md

 ---

-You should have a similar entry to the following in the "IAM & Admin" > IAM section
+You should have something similar to this following in the "IAM & Admin" > "IAM" section

 ![[Pasted image 20250308020706.png]]
 As you can see, we attributed the following rôles to the service account :